Realtime API

 System messages which are sent at the beginning of a conversation.
 Default = no messages.

-Parameters you can pass when updating a conversation.
+Parameters you can pass to ConversationRef.set.

 Properties that are undefined